rajat290/Rajat.Portfolio/README.md

-# Project Title
+# Portfolio Project

 ## Project Purpose
-This project was developed to [insert purpose here, e.g., provide a solution for X, improve Y, etc.].
-It aims to [insert specific goals or objectives].
+This project was developed to showcase a variety of web applications built with modern technologies.
+It aims to demonstrate the ability to create interactive, responsive, and user-friendly applications that solve real-world problems.

 ## Project Overview
-This project includes [briefly describe the main features and functionalities of the project].
-It is designed to [explain what the project does and its intended audience].
+The portfolio includes several projects:
+- **E-commerce Platform**: A modern platform with responsive design and Stripe integration.
+- **Task Management App**: A full-stack application with a drag-and-drop interface.
+- **Portfolio Website**: A minimalist site showcasing projects and skills.
+- **Weather Dashboard**: Displays current weather conditions and forecasts.
+- **Social Media Dashboard**: Manages and analyzes social media accounts.
+- **Recipe Application**: Allows users to browse, search, save, and share recipes.

 ## Technologies Used
 [![Vite](https://img.shields.io/badge/Vite-646CFF?logo=vite&logoColor=white&style=for-the-badge)](https://vitejs.dev)